-- reef fish.

-- groupers, etc.) contain more toxins due to bioaccumulation.

-- Symptoms are primarily neurological (could mimic DCS) but rarely fatal.

-- Affected fish appear, smell and taste normal (no fishy odor).

-- Cooking does not alter toxin potency.

-- Avoid eating large reef predators.

-- Treatment focuses on symptom management.
+- Ciguatera is caused by a neurotoxin produced by microscopic organisms that contaminate - The bigger the fish, the more toxic the meat may be.
+Predators (such as barracudas, eels, groupers, etc.) contain more toxins due to bioaccumulation. - Symptoms are primarily neurological (could mimic DCS) but rarely fatal. - Affected fish appear, smell and taste normal (no fishy odor). - Cooking does not alter toxin potency. - · Avoid eating large reef predators. - Treatment focuses on symptom management.